Product Name:

 Antibody Specificity: Very high

-Scientific Background: GSK3a is a protein-serine/threonine kinase of the CMGC group and GSK family.
+Scientific Background: GSK3-alpha (GSK3a) is a protein-serine/threonine kinase of the CMGC group and GSK family.
+GSK3a features a 7-strand-barrel N-terminal domain, a central kinase domain, and a C-terminal domain, with the active site located between the N-terminal and alpha-helical domains.
 It is highly active following tyrosine phosphorylation within its activation T loop.
-Phosphorylation at Y279 increases phosphotransferase activity and promotes nuclear localization.
-Phosphorylation at S21 inhibits phosphotransferase activity.
-Through direct phosphorylation, it can inactivate glycogen synthase (for insulin regulation), CTNNB1/beta-catenin, APC, and AXIN1.
-GSK3 has been proposed as a tumour suppressor protein (TSP), since with loss of GSK3 there is an increase in WNT signalling, with a beta-catenin stabilization, leading to tumourigenesis.
-GSK3 has also been proposed to act as an oncoprotein (OP), as acute leukemia required GSK3 for cell proliferation.
+Phosphorylation at Tyr-279 increases phosphotransferase activity and promotes nuclear localization.
+Phosphorylation at Ser-21 by Akt1 and other kinases inhibits phosphotransferase activity.
+GSK3a acts primarily as a negative regulator of glycogen synthesis and insulin signaling, while also playing a role in cell apoptosis and proliferation.
+It is also involved in the Wnt signaling pathway, regulating nuclear beta-catenin (phosphorylation triggers its degradation), and it regulates amyloid-beta production.
+It is widely expressed, especially in the brain and testis, and found in the cytoplasm and nucleus.
+GSK3a has been proposed as a tumour suppressor protein (TSP), since with loss of GSK3 there is an increase in WNT signalling, with beta-catenin stabilization, leading to tumorigenesis.
+GSK3a has also been proposed to act as an oncoprotein (OP), as acute leukemia required GSK3 for cell proliferation.
 In most human cancers, it is up-regulated in expression about 1.6-times the rate observed for most protein kinases.
+In addition to cancer, GSK3a has been implicated in a number of other diseases including Type II diabetes, Alzheimer’s (tau phosphorylation), Parkinson's, bipolar, and schizophrenia.
+This description may include information annotated by UniProt and/or Google AI.